bdougie/blog/source/posts/2017-01-30-stacks-and-queues-in-go.md

 date: 2017-01-30T21:37:27.914Z
 summary: >-
   A Stack is an abstract data type that serves as a collection of elements with two principle operations, pop and push.
-If you think of the Stack as a deck of cards, you can only add to the top of the Stack and remove the top of the Stack.
+Writing Stacks in Go is a great way to learn the language, which I will explain further in this post.
 ---

 # Stacks and Queues in Go